-The United Jewish Community Hebrew School strives to initiate your Jews into the study of the Hebrew Language, Jewish culture and heritage.
+The United Jewish Community Hebrew School strives to initiate young children into the study of the Hebrew Language, Jewish culture and heritage.
 We view Jewish civilization as a vast tapestry, spanning continents and time, which each generation joins and to which each generation contributes.
 Our goal is to help our students find their own place in this tapestry so they can appreciate the contributions of those who came before them and join in continuing its creation.
 In order to achieve this goal, we have created a unique experimental learning environment in which students learn Hebrew, prayer and the essence of Judaism.
 We believe that Judaism’s deepest intent is the marriage of intellectual content and lived experience.
 We are committed to providing our students with a learning experience that teaches them Hebrew, introduces them to the basic skills of Jewish life and foundations of Jewish thought.

 Our curriculum is designed so that the students learn Hebrew through Bible, Prayers, Holidays, Jewish Ethics, and Jewish History.